Baptisteismd/open-swag-software/README.md

 - **JSON Conversation History**: Maintains a lightweight, easily manageable log of the last five exchanges to provide continuity.
 - **Voice Synthesis**: Converts text responses into audio, making interactions more natural and accessible.
 - **React GUI**: Delivers an interactive and intuitive platform for users to engage with the AI in real time, leveraging modern JavaScript libraries for a seamless experience.
+- **Web Speech API**: An Javascript API which is used for speech recognition and text-to-speech functionalities.

 ---